Wichita State Shockers men's basketball: Return to the tournament

-Gregg Marshall era
+Second Final Four and undefeated regular season

 Gregg Marshall previously coached at Winthrop University for nine seasons.
 In his first season (2007–08) the team finished with a record of 11–20.
 In his second season they posted a 17–17 record, complete with a run to the second round of the 2009 CBI Tournament where they lost to Stanford.
 The following season the Shockers went 25–10, culminating with an NIT appearance.
 The invitation was due in large part to their strong 16–1 home record.
 Their only loss at home that year was in the NIT against Nevada.

 In the 2010–11 season Wichita State improved once again to finish the season at 29–8, finishing second in the Missouri Valley to Missouri State.
 The Shockers would go on to win the NIT championship as a 4 seed, defeating two #1 seeds, first Virginia Tech 79–76, and then beating Alabama in the championship game 66–57.

 In the 2011–12 season, they continued to improve under Marshall's guidance.
 In winning the regular season MVC title at 16–2 (26–4 overall), the Shockers reached a ranking of #14 in the coaches poll and #15 in the AP poll.
 After losing to Illinois State in the semi-finals of the MVC tourney in St. Louis, the Shockers were selected at large for the NCAA tournament as a 5 seed, their first NCAA Tournament in 6 years.
 They fell to VCU 62–59, ending the season with a 27–6 record.

 Heading into the 2012–2013 season, despite being the reigning regular-season champions, the Shockers were predicted to finish fourth in the Missouri Valley Conference.
 Wichita State went into the season having lost five of the top six scorers from the previous season, including Joe Ragland, Toure' Murry, Garrett Stutz, Ben Smith, and David Kyles.
 Despite the losses, the Shockers went on to win their first 9 games, including the Cancún Challenge, as well as 15 of their first 16, and 19 of their first 21.
 Wichita struggled in conference-play, however, losing three in a row in late January and early February.
 Nevertheless, the Shockers would eventually play rival Creighton in the final game of the season for the outright conference championship, losing in Omaha.